 Confirmation of known cofactors.
-The derived iPWMs confirmed genome-wide interactions between 22 cofactors and 102 primary TFs (Table 1), which were supported by the previous studies (3, 5, 6, 15, 27-93).
+The derived iPWMs confirmed genome-wide interactions between 22 cofactors and 102 primary TFs (Table 1), which were supported by the previous studies (3,5,6,15,27-93).
 For example, the interaction between SP1 and multiple members of the ETS and AP1 families has been well characterized (94-99).
 ELK1 and SRF can recruit each other to form a ternary complex on CArG-ETS elements (100).
-TEAD-AP1 cooperation with SRC coactivators drives downstream gene transcription to regulate cancer cell migration and invasion (101), and STAT1, STAT2 and IRF9 form a heterotrimer that regulates transcription of genes containing IFN-stimulated response elements (ISREs) (102).
+TEAD-AP1 cooperation with steroid receptor coactivators (SRC) drives downstream gene transcription to regulate cancer cell migration and invasion (101), and STAT1, STAT2 and IRF9 form a heterotrimer that regulates transcription of genes containing IFN-stimulated response elements (102).
 Consistent with previous reports (15), the existence of a YY1-THAP1 complex is predicted from co-segregation of their binding motifs in the K562 dataset of THAP1.
-Similarly, we predict that the SOX2-OCT4 complex colocalizes with BCL11A, similar to Wang et al (3).
+Similarly, we predict that the SOX2-OCT4 complex colocalizes with BCL11A, similar to Wang et al. (3).
 A DNA-binding complex consisting of GATA1, TAL1, E2A, LMO2 and LDB1 is present in the erythroid cell lineage (103).
-Based on the proximity and coprecipitation of these binding sequences, we and others (3, 104) find that this complex, in which GATA1 and TAL1 contact DNA, coordinately binds with TEAD4 and other non-DNA binding proteins (P300, PML, RCOR1 and TBL1XR1).
-The GATA1-TAL1 and SOX2-OCT4 complexes emerged from the datasets of TAL1 and OCT4 as primary motifs, respectively, which implies that the formation of the two complexes being necessary for binding of TAL1 and OCT4.
+Based on the proximity and coprecipitation of these binding sequences, we and others (3,104) find that this complex, in which GATA1 and TAL1 contact DNA, coordinately binds with TEAD4 and other non-DNA binding proteins (P300, PML, RCOR1 and TBL1XR1).
+The GATA1-TAL1 and SOX2-OCT4 complexes emerged from the datasets of TAL1 and OCT4 as primary motifs, respectively, which implies the formation of the two complexes may be necessary for binding of TAL1 and OCT4.

 Discovery of novel cofactors.
-Maskminent revealed a number of previously unrecognized cofactor motifs (n=10) for 46 primary TFs (Table 1), which supports novel TF cobinding and interactions.
-This includes possible associations between the IRF and RUNX families, and their further cooperation with BCL11A, MEF2A, MEF2C, CEBPB, EED and P300 in GM12878 cells (Table 1; Figure 4).
+Maskminent revealed a number of previously unrecognized cofactor motifs (n = 10) for 46 primary TFs (Table 1), which supports novel TF cobinding and interactions.
+This includes possible associations between the IRF and RUNX families, and their further cooperation with BCL11A, MEF2A, MEF2C, CEBPB, EED and P300 in GM12878 cells (Table 1 and Figure 4).
 Similarly, the TEAD-AP1 complex is predicted to recruit MYC, STAT3 and GATA2 in multiple cell lines.
-The finding that NR2F2 and STAT5A motifs are in close proximity to sequences recognized by the GATA1-TAL1 complex suggests these factors may coordinately regulate target genes.
-Many cofactors were also discovered among datasets of non-sequence-specific primary TFs, which is consistent with the possibility that these primary TFs are recruited to gene promoters through their association with DNA-binding cofactors (Table 1).
+The finding that NR2F2 and STAT5A motifs are in close proximity to sequences recognized by the GATA1-TAL1 complex suggests